HarshdeepGupta/diabe-ai-buddy/README.md

 ## Why We Created DiaVoice – A Voice-First Companion for Older Adults with Diabetes
 we created DiaVoice because we saw a fundamental mismatch between the tools available for diabetes management and the real-world needs of the people who rely on them—especially older adults living with Diabetes.
 Most solutions today assume a level of tech-savviness, manual input, and visual interaction that many seniors simply find challenging.
 Vision decline, reduced dexterity, and cognitive fatigue turn seemingly simple apps into daily obstacles.
 What’s more, these tools tend to be reactive and impersonal, offering generic reminders rather than meaningful, adaptive support.
-But diabetes isn’t just about logging numbers—it’s a daily emotional and behavioral journey.
+However, diabetes isn’t just about logging numbers—it’s a daily emotional and behavioral journey.
 Many seniors live alone, lack consistent human support, and face decision fatigue around medication, meals, and how they feel each day.
 - We wanted to remove the friction of managing diabetes by introducing an always-there, voice-first AI that speaks their language—literally and hence DiaVoice was born.
 - We focused on agentic design, so the AI initiates care—not just waits for input.
 It checks in, notices patterns, nudges gently, and knows when to involve caregivers.
 - We designed DiaVoice to be emotionally intelligent—not just a tracker, but a trusted companion who listens, learns, and evolves with the user.